PaulHax/kwiver/doc/manuals/introduction.rst

 KWIVER is a fully featured toolkit for developing Computer Vision *Systems*, a capability that goes beyond the support of simply developing Computer Vision *Software*.

 This distinction is an important one.
-There are myriad of software frameworks that facilitate the development of computer vision software, most notably the venerable `OpenCV <https://opencv.org>`_, but also including `VXL <http://vxl.sourceforge.net>`_, `scikit-image <https://scikit-image.org>`_ and a wide range of
+There are a myriad of software frameworks that facilitate the development of computer vision software, most notably the venerable `OpenCV <https://opencv.org>`_, but also including `VXL <http://vxl.sourceforge.net>`_, `scikit-image <https://scikit-image.org>`_ and a wide range of